lebertbill/VAMPIRE-defects/readme.md

 Originally developed by Richard Evans

-Modified by LeBert Sam Billgates

 Vampire is a high performance general purpose code for the atomistic simulation of magnetic materials.
 Using a variety of common simulation methods it can calculate the equilibrium and dynamic magnetic properties of a wide variety of magnetic materials and phenomena, including ferro, ferri and antiferromagnets, core-shell nanoparticles, ultrafast spin dynamics, magnetic recording media, heat assisted magnetic recording, exchange bias, magnetic multilayer films and complete devices.

 ## Capabilities
-The original capabilities of Vampire include a variety of simulation methods, standard calculations, structural properties, magnetic properties, and code features.
-For a complete list of these features, please refer to the [original Vampire repository](https://github.com/richard-evans/vampire).
+The  capabilities of Vampire include a variety of simulation methods, standard calculations, structural properties, magnetic properties, and code features.
+Forked from [original Vampire repository](https://github.com/richard-evans/vampire).

 ## New Feature: Vacancy Introduction Function
 This modified version of Vampire includes a new feature to introduce defects in magnetic materials.
 The function can create **mono**, **di**, and **cluster vacancies**, allowing for more accurate simulations of defected materials.